heig-vd-dai-course/heig-vd-dai-course/05-java-ios/PRESENTATION.md

 ## Objectives

 - Know the different types of data (binary vs. text)
-- Understand the abstract notion of sources, streams ang sink
+- Understand the abstract notion of sources, streams and sink
 - Use the different IO types for different use-cases
 - Use the Java IO API to read and write files